bos-com/.github/profile/README.md

 ### 3. Health Informatics
 As part of our commitment to **public health and digital equity**, BOSC supports the **Health Informatics Initiative**, focusing on **accessible, data-driven health solutions** that strengthen health systems and empower communities.

+### 4. BU OS (Bugema University Operating System)
+Developing an open-source operating system tailored for educational and community use, promoting accessibility, affordability, and local innovation.
+Our goal: **empower users with a customizable, secure, and efficient platform for learning and development**.

 ---

 ## ✅ Our Approach